gchure/phd/docs/src/chapter_07/section_08_param_comparison.md

 quantitative progress.
 We chose to use the parameter values defined in our laboratory as the repressor fugacity provides us with an independent, albeit indirect, measurement of $\Delta\varepsilon_{AI}$ which other works such as
-@daber2011 and @ogorman1980 do not.
-Both of these works determine all of parameter values simultaneously by fitting to a single set of measurements.
-While these measurements accurately describe their data, their parameter values are less successful in accounting for data from @brewster2014; @garcia2011; @razo-mejia2018.
-In the context of this work, we emphasize that we make many of the same qualitative conclusions as in @daber2011 with respect to the effects of the mutations using our particular set of parameter values.
+@daber2011 and @ogorman1980 do not provide.
+Both of these works determine  all of the parameter values simultaneously by fitting them to a single set of measurements.
+While these measurements accurately describe their data, their parameter values are less successful in accounting for data from @brewster2014,
+@garcia2011, and @razo-mejia2018.
+In the context
+of this work, we emphasize that we make many of the same qualitative conclusions as in @daber2011 with respect to the effects of the mutations using our particular set of parameter values.